ag999git/data/README.md

 # data
-Contains data to be used in scripts
+Contains data to be used in scripts.

+Before using the data read the license conditions at:- https://gadm.org/license.html